Training for Longevity: How Function Builds Resilience

 1. Cardiorespiratory fitness – how efficiently your heart and lungs deliver oxygen during activity.

-2. Muscular strength – your ability to move, lift, and carry loads.
+2. Muscular strength – your ability to move, lift, and carry loads safely.

-Functional fitness for longevity combines these elements, improving strength, endurance, balance, and mobility in the same program.
+Functional fitness combines both, improving strength, endurance, balance, and mobility in the same training program.

-• Builds stability and balance to reduce fall risk.
+• Better balance and joint stability to reduce fall risk

 The Link Between Functional Training and Healthy Aging